 Hal Incandenza’s Communication Difficulties and My Son’s Autism

-I enjoy what I have read to this point in Infinite Jest.
-I barely started the book and went into it with little idea of what to expect from the plot.
-Still, I first thought Hal’s reporting of extreme details regarding a meeting centered on his recruitment as a potential college tennis player seemed like much of Wallace’s other writing.
+I went into Infinite Jest with little idea of what to expect from the plot.
+Still, I first thought Hal’s reporting of extreme details regarding a meeting centered on his recruitment as a potential college tennis player seemed like much of Wallace’s non-fiction writing.
 I loved the layered images, but I also thought to myself few people see the world in this type of detail so it is unrealistic for Hal to be describing the room and meeting in this exacting manner.

 Then the description of Hal’s failed attempts to communicate and the horrified reactions of those in the room with whom he tried to talk hit me hard.
 It was crushing at two levels.

-First, the description of Hal’s communication being interpreted as being threatening brought images to my mind regarding the dangers people with autism face when struggling to communicate.
-Stories regarding children with autism and other disabilities being handcuffed in schools when behaviors are seen as out of control are not hard to find.
-An unarmed caregiver for a man with autism was shot when he had his hands up!
-Misinterpretation of autistic behaviors can often lead to situations needlessly escalating toward the use of violence against the person with autism.
+First, the description of Hal’s communication being interpreted as being threatening brought images to my mind regarding the dangers autistic people face when struggling to communicate.
+Stories regarding children with disabilities being handcuffed in schools when behaviors are seen as out of control are not hard to find.
+An unarmed caregiver for an autistic man was shot when he had his hands up!
+Misinterpretation of autistic behaviors can often lead to situations needlessly escalating toward the use of violence.

 Second, it is repugnant to see Hal (an astute observer of detail, an avid reader, and a thinker of deep thoughts) dismissed as being unable to communicate or for being on the margins of “primate” intelligence.
 The idea of being trapped with thoughts that cannot be shared is beyond chilling to me.
 I, despite rarely even remembering my dreams, had nightmares last evening after reading the first portions of Infinite Jest.